-It's a simple thing with the dictators: they want to and can to a large extent fight their own opinion and do not tolerate any other.
-Any means are right for them.
+With the dictators it is a simple matter: they want and can largely fight through their own opinion and tolerate no other.
+Every means is right for them.
 They are people who ruthlessly pursue their own goals, live out their midpoints.

 Often dictators are supported - in the beginning - because the people in them see the leader who makes everything better. "

 "And how can one recognize a dictator even though he might try to change his coat?"

 "The best indication is that it restricts or shuts down media that does not share its opinion."

 "You mean, it's about him, ultimately cold up all opponents.
 These include, first of all, the media that he does not control, and then all those who criticize him or otherwise oppose him?”"